-At this moment, AutoPilot enrollment status page is a global setting for your tenant.
+At this moment, Intune enrollment status page is a global setting for your tenant.
 Following are the setting customization options available in Enrollment Status page and I’m sure this will evolve and Microsoft will add loads of new features.

 Show app & profile installation progress

 Block device use until all apps and profiles are installed

 Allow users to use device if installation error occurs

 Show error when installation takes longer than specified number of minutes

 Allow Users to collect logs about installation errors